stemjail/tty-rs/README.md

 The I/O forward uses `splice(2)`, which is Linux specific, enabling zero-copy transfers.

 You need to use Rust 1.3.0-dev (nightly) to build this crate.
-Also note that this library uses *termios.rs* which is not available on *crates.io*.

 This library is a work in progress.
 The API may change.